-I am in network with most BCBSNC, Aetna, and MedCost plans.
+I am in network with most BCBSNC, Aetna, United, Bright and MedCost plans.
 It is your responsibility to contact your insurance company to learn about your benefits prior to our meeting so you know what to expect.

 If you are insured by another carrier, I can often be considered an out of network clinician and with the approval of both you and your insurance company, I will happily submit claims on your behalf.
 What you are reimbursed is between you and your insurance company.